-Age 65 before June 30, 2014 No Separation Requirement/Immediately Under age 65 with 38 or more years of recognized service e creditAugust 1, 2014 Under age 65, all other retirees January 1, 2015 salary, and also receive full retirement benefits without suspension or reduction.
-ATRS currently has approximately 3,000 retirees working for ATRS employers while still receiving 100% of their retirement benefits.
+Age 65 before June 30, 2015 No Separation Requirement/Immediately Under age 65 with 38 or more years of recognized se rvice creditAugust 1, 2015 Under age 65, all other retirees January 1, 2016

-Q If you work for an ATRS employer as a retiree, is your retirement benefit reduced or suspended?
+Q If I work for an ATRS employer as a retiree, is my retirement benefit reduced or suspended?

-Very good news: the answer is No. Once the termination separation period has ended, retirees may work for ATRS employer without any impact on ATRS retirement benefits.
+Very good news, the answer is No. Once the termination separation period has ended, retirees may work for ATRS employer without any impact on ATRS retirement benefits.
 The earnings limitation that once applied to retirees returning to work for an ATRS employer was repealed in 2009.
-After completing the applicable termination separation period, retirees may work full time, obtain full
+After completing the applicable termination separation period, retirees may work full time, obtain full salary, and also receive full retirement benefits without suspension or reduction.
+ATRS currently has approximately 4,000 retirees working for ATRS employers while still receiving 100% of their retirement benefits.

 The statement above does not apply to DISABILITY RETIREES.
-Returning to work for an ATRS employer will cancel disability status if the disability retiree is under age 60 when any work for an ATRS employer is performed.
+Returning to work for an ATRS employer will cancel disability benefits if the disability retiree is under age 60 when any work for an ATRS employer is performed.
 Disability retirement will be canceled and the member will have to pay back disability benefits.
 Any disability retiree should check with ATRS before working for an ATRS employer, even if for one (1) day, including at athletic events.
 Disability retirement law is completely different than the law for regular retirees.

-Q Anything else you need to keep in mind or know regarding retirement?
+Q Anything else I need to keep in mind or know regarding retirement?

-Yes.
 Retirees often change addresses or bank accounts during retirement.
 ATRS should be contacted promptly of any change of address to ensure delivery of correspondence from ATRS, such as tax documents.
 ATRS temporarily suspends benefits if tax documents are returned to ATRS and ATRS is unable to locate a retiree after a diligent search.
 Please keep addresses updated in retirement to prevent a disruption in benefits that occurs when ATRS cannot locate retirees during tax season.
 Any change in banks or bank account numbers should be reported to ATRS to prevent a delay in delivery of monthly benefits.
 A change in marital status could provide a change in benefit options or changes to your beneficiary forms.
 If any designated beneficiaries die, such as an option beneficiary, a residual beneficiary or a lump sum death beneficiary, beneficiary designation forms should be updated.
 Please contact ATRS for one-on-one counseling on these issues.